Insiteo/Android/readme/beacon.md

 # Using the Beacon Service

 In order to use the Insiteo BeaconService in your application you must extend the <code>ISBeaconApplication class</code>.
+You can create your own Application objet.
+As soon as your Application Object is specified in <code>AndroidManifest.xml</code>, Android System and the Insiteo Library will handle the proper behavior of the Service.

 ```java
 public class MyBeaconApplication extends ISBeaconApplication {